dotnet/docs/docs/standard/serialization/system-text-json/converters-how-to.md

 This article shows how to create custom converters for the JSON serialization classes that are provided in the <xref:System.Text.Json?displayProperty=fullName> namespace.
 For an introduction to `System.Text.Json`, see [How to serialize and deserialize JSON in .NET](how-to.md).

 A *converter* is a class that converts an object or a value to and from JSON.
 The `System.Text.Json` namespace has built-in converters for most primitive types that map to JavaScript primitives.
-You can write custom converters:

-* To override the default behavior of a built-in converter.
+You can write custom converters to override the default behavior of a built-in converter.
 For example, you might want `DateTime` values to be represented by mm/dd/yyyy format.
 By default, ISO 8601-1:2019 is supported, including the RFC 3339 profile.
 For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../../datetime/system-text-json-support.md).
-* To support a custom value type.
-For example, a `PhoneNumber` struct.
+Another example is to serialize a POCO as JSON string, for example with a `PhoneNumber` type.

 You can also write custom converters to customize or extend `System.Text.Json` with new functionality.
 The following scenarios are covered later in this article: